espressif/esp-idf/docs/en/api-guides/jtag-debugging/building-openocd-macos.rst

 ***************************************
 Building OpenOCD from Sources for MacOS
 ***************************************
+:link_to_translation:`zh_CN:[中文]`

-The following instructions are alternative to downloading binary OpenOCD from Espressif website.
+The following instructions are alternative to downloading binary OpenOCD from `Espressif GitHub <https://github.com/espressif/openocd-esp32/releases>`_.
 To quickly setup the binary OpenOCD, instead of compiling it yourself, backup and proceed to section :doc:`setup-openocd-macos`.

 .. highlight:: bash